stoyan-stoyanov/python-windows-template/README.md

-# windos-template
+# python-windows-template
-A simple template repository for developing python apps on Windows with the help with docker.
+A simple template repository for developing python apps on Windows with Docker.

 ### To build and run with docker-compose:
 ```